Groupoid sheaves as quantale sheaves

 \section{Abstract}

 Several notions of sheaf on various types of quantale have been proposed and studied in the last twenty five years.
 It is fairly standard that for an involutive quantale $Q$ satisfying mild algebraic properties the sheaves on $Q$ can be defined to be the idempotent self-adjoint $Q$-valued matrices.
 These can be thought of as $Q$-valued equivalence relations, and, accordingly, the morphisms of sheaves are the $Q$-valued functional relations.
 Few concrete examples of such sheaves are known, however, and in this paper we provide a new one by showing that the category of equivariant sheaves on a localic \'etale groupoid $G$ (the classifying topos of $G$) is equivalent to the category of sheaves on its involutive quantale $\opens(G)$.
-As a means towards this end we begin by replacing the category of matrix sheaves on $Q$ by an equivalent category of Hilbert $Q$-modules, and we approach the envisaged example where $Q$ is an inverse quantal frame $\opens(G)$ by placing it in the wider context of stably supported quantales.\\ ~\\ \textit{Keywords:} Hilbert modules, sheaves, involutive quantales, \'etale group\-oids, \'etendues.\\ ~\\ 2010 \textit{Mathematics Subject Classification}: 06D22, 06F07, 18B25, 18F20, 22A22, 54B40.
+As a means towards this end we begin by replacing the category of matrix sheaves on $Q$ by an equivalent category of complete Hilbert $Q$-modules, and we approach the envisaged example where $Q$ is an inverse quantal frame $\opens(G)$ by placing it in the wider context of stably supported quantales, on one hand, and in the wider context of a module theoretic description of arbitrary actions of \'etale groupoids, both of which may be interesting in their own right.\\ ~\\ \textit{Keywords:} Hilbert modules, sheaves, involutive quantales, \'etale group\-oids, groupoid actions, \'etendues.\\ ~\\ 2010 \textit{Mathematics Subject Classification}: 06D22, 06F07, 18B25, 18F20, 22A22, 54B40.

 { { }}